Shane T. Russell, MD

 Vas-to-epididymis connection each side: 55-60%

 Predictions of natural pregnancy rates are always less accurate for a particular couple than patency rates (i.e. sperm returning in good numbers).
-Patency rates indicate a technically successful procedure and relate only to the procedure performed and a man's natural (genetic) tendencies regarding scar tissue formation.
+Patency rates indicate a technically successful procedure and relate only to the procedure performed and a man's natural (genetic) tendencies for scar tissue formation in the vasal area.
 On the other hand, natural pregnancy rates reflect such diverse factors as: potential female fertility issues which might be present, elements of chance associated with the process of natural conception, and the potential presence of anti-sperm antibodies (which can form at the time of the initial vasectomy).
 Fortunately, anti-sperm antibodies only rarely cause fertility problems following a successful reversal (a common misperception in the field of fertility).
 In general, when sperm has returned in good numbers, then a couple can expect to conceive a child naturally around 2/3rds of the time, with a higher percent conceiving a child by adding assistance from the female side with such treatments as Clomid and/or intrauterine inseminations.

 Copyright 2010 Male Reproductive Medicine of Southwest Ohio.
 All rights reserved.